sp-droid/diseases_plus/README.md

 * System overhaul: *removed America's great pestilence event, added partial immunity mechanic*.
 Diseases will naturally, through their intrinsic characteristics, ravage *any* territory with prior exposure, without an arbitrary predisposition for any region.
 * Changes to core mechanics in mortality, resistance decay, propagation and endemic spots.
 Disease spread is no longer arbitrarily bound to be near their original outbreak location.
+* Disease local effects happen now with every disease (not just plague) with the only difference being their severity
 * New clearer colours for the different diseases
 * Naming: Great pestilence replaced with Enteric fever, Bubonic plague with Plague
 * Other changes